mulle-objc/De-Re-mulle-objc/index.md

 appear and disappear haphazardly.
 Some of the content is only applicable to mulle-objc 0.17.0 (mulle-clang 10.0.0), which has not been released as of this writing." %}

+Welcome to the developer guide for [mulle-objc](//mulle-objc.github.io).
+This guide will enable you to get up and running quickly with Objective-C on the platform of your choice.

 ## Why Objective-C ?

 If you are comfortable writing in C, you will notice that C is fine until you reach a certain level of complexity.
-If you don't want to spend your lifetime in C++ beaureaucracy, Objective-C is the answer:
+If you don't want to spend your lifetime in C++ bureaucracy, Objective-C is the answer:

 * Easy to learn
 * Fun
 * No magic
 * A dynamic messenger
 * A powerful class-system
+* Cross-platform

 ## Install mulle-objc